 For new technology, the glasses worked a lot better than I had expected.
 The battery life was quite weak if I wanted to take videos and share them throughout the day.
 Snapping and sharing at the end of the day made the battery last longer but sacrifices the immediacy of sharing.

-Connecting the spectacles to the ‘phone was easy the first time round.
+Connecting the spectacles to the ‘phone was easy the first time around.
 On every occasion where I tried to download a day’s worth of snaps, the app would lose connection to the camera and I would have to set it up again from scratch.
-Whilst this was not a time consuming process, it did get a touch boring to keep setting it up.
+Whilst this was not a time-consuming process, it did get a touch boring to keep setting it up.